Residential Environments and Design Major

 Curious how the degree requirements will fit into your experience at Virginia Tech?
 See the roadmaps below for a sample schedule of courses each year.
 Your academic advisor will help you create a personalized version based on your goals and other areas of interest.
 The individualized plan will also include your AP, IB, dual enrollment, or transfer credit.

-What Is a Degree in Residential Environments and Design?
+What Is a Major in Residential Environments and Design?

 You will develop creative abilities, problem-solving skills, analytical abilities, and a foundation of knowledge of the residential design industry through lecture, laboratory, and studio classes.
 The program allows you to complete a minor or personally-designed cognate in a support area of study.
 Graduates become certified kitchen and bath designers, work in manufacturing and marketing of housing products, and support residential construction.